 We intend that the total compensation of our NEOs reflect a "pay for performance" compensation philosophy.
 As detailed in the next section, we generally target total compensation relative to the 50th percentile of our peer group, but the Compensation and Talent Committee retains discretion to adjust compensation reflecting individual factors or performance.
-Our executive compensation program consists of three primary components: base salary, annual performance-based cash incentive awards and periodic equity-based incentives, which, in 2021, consisted of grants of stock options and, for Mr. Arkowitz, restricted stock units.
+Our executive compensation program consists of three primary components: base salary, annual performance-based cash incentive awards and periodic equity-based incentives, which, in 2022, consisted of grants of stock options.